JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # <a name="RichEdit_SetModify"></a>RichEdit_SetModify

 Sets or clears the modification flag for a rich edit control.
-The modification flag indicates whether the text within the rich edit control has been modified
+The modification flag indicates whether the text within the rich edit control has been modified.

 ```
 SUB RichEdit_SetModify (BYVAL hRichEdit AS HWND, BYVAL fModify AS LONG)